Anthony Crowley

-Anthony Michael Crowley (born on 3 July 1965) is an Australian playwright, composer, director, designer and educator.
+Anthony Michael Crowley (born 3 July 1965) is an Australian playwright, composer, director, designer and educator.
 Musical Theatre works include Vincent: An Acapella Opera, Supernature, The Villain of Flowers, The Journey Girl, Nathaniel Storm, The Wild Blue, Tribe, Superfreaks, and Motor Mouth Loves Suck Face.

 Crowley is known for his work in non-musical theatre.
 He has written several plays, including Pretty White Lies and the Velveteen Undertow, The Frail Man, When Sand Becomes Glass, Redemption and Shadow Passion.

 Early life and education

 Crowley is the oldest of four children.
 From 1984 to 1987 he studied Graphic Design at Swinburne University.
 He graduated with a BA in Graphic Design in 1987.

 Career

 Design

 After graduating, Crowley worked as an Art Director at Clemenger/BBDO, a firm that specialised in print and television media.
 In 1988 Crowley successfully auditioned for the Melbourne Conservatorium in 1988 and shifted his focus toward theatre and the performing arts.